 Though the intent of GASB Statement No. 34 is to produce documentation that mirrors for-profit institutions, the fact remains that the School District is not a for-profit institution.
 The School District is not in business to make a profit.
-The mission of the School District is to educate children.
+The mission of the School District is to educate children and prepare all students for success in a changing world.
 The reader should be aware of differences in financial statement reporting between a for-profit company and an institution such as the School District.